e-runyon/docs/content/javascript/concepts/errors/errors.md

 }
 ```

 Following the error message will be the function call stack.
 This provides the path of function calls responsible for the error.
 The most recent function where the error originates from will be at the top with the file name, line number, and character number.
-At the bottom of the list is the starting function call that lead to the error.
+At the bottom of the list is the starting function call that leads to the error.

 ### CodeByte Example